LucasSD/rp_portfolio/README.md

 Still being developed.

 ###### To do:
-- maintain the test suite as the website gets added to
 - add image capability to blog posts
 - write more blogs!
 - implement continuous integration